jenrichmond/RNotes_blogdown/content/post/2021-10-13-making-maps-with-r/index.markdown

 ```

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-1.png" width="672" />

 ### fill with your data

-You can fill the states by a variable by telling the function what data and values should be mapped.
-Here I am using the patchwork package to display two plots side by side.
+You can fill the states by a particular variable by telling the function what data and values should be mapped.
+Here I am plotting 1998 and 2020 median wage data separately and using the `patchwork` package to display two plots side by side.